-We are doing our best to stay on top of all local trail closures and re-openings below.
-If you’d like some suggestions on where you currently CAN hike, please see our latest post here: Where to Hike during COVID-19 around Vancouver.
+Most trails and parks have now re-opened, with a few exceptions listed below.
+If you’d like some suggestions on hikes that are nice for social distancing, please see our post here: Where to Hike during COVID-19 around Vancouver.

 At this time, whether you choose to get outside onto the trails is your personal choice.
 However, for those choosing to go on the trails, for your safety and the safety of others, please practice strict social distancing.
 This is the best way to prevent the spread of the Coronavirus.

 This means, go hiking with people that you live with.
 On the trails, stay at least two meters away from everyone else at all times.
 If hikes have things like ladders and ropes, avoid those hikes, as germs may live on those surfaces.
 And of course, continue to wash your hands frequently.